kgdunn/pid-book/least-squares-modelling/least-squares-exercises.rst

 	In this question we will revisit the `bioreactor yield <http://datasets.connectmv.com/info/bioreactor-yields>`_ data set and fit a linear model with all :math:`x`-variables to predict the yield.
 (This data was also used :ref:`in a previous question <bioreactor_LS_question>`.)

 	#.
-Provide the interpretation for each coefficient in the model, and also comment on its confidence interval when interpreting it.
+Provide the interpretation for each coefficient in the model, and also comment on each one's confidence interval when interpreting it.

 	#.
-Compare the 3 slope coefficient values you just calculated, to those from the last assignment:
+Compare the 3 slope coefficient values you just calculated, to those from the previous question:

 		-	:math:`\hat{y} = 102.5 - 0.69T`, where :math:`T` is tank temperature
 		-	:math:`\hat{y} = -20.3 + 0.016S`, where :math:`S` is impeller speed